OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-42.md

 But this is a people plundered and pillaged; all of them trapped in pits or hidden away in prisons.
 They have become plunder, with no one to rescue them; they have been made loot, with no one to say, “Send them back.”

 ## Isaiah 42:23
-Who among you will listen to this?
-Who will pay attention and listen in the time to come?
+Who among you will heed this?
+Who will pay attention and listen for the future?

 ## Isaiah 42:24
 Who gave Jacob up for spoil, and Israel to the plunderers?
 Was it not the Lord, against whom we have sinned?
 For they would not follow his ways, nor did they obey his law.